 - Special Education: Also known as Part B of the IDEA outlines expectations for children ages 3-21.

-The i3 website is a one-stop-shop for all procedures, guidance and resources on early intervention and special education for parents, families, educators and partner families.
+The Iowa IDEA Information (i3) website is a one-stop-shop for all procedures, guidance and resources on early intervention and special education for parents, families, educators and partner families.